Bali’s climate is definitely bipolar.

 • Rainfall: 20 days, rainy season

 This is the start of the low season, so you can enjoy blissfully relaxed and crowd-free conditions on the island.
-Flights and accommodation are much cheaper now so, if you’re travelling on a budget, this is your time.
+Flights and accommodation are much cheaper now so, if you’re trying to keep costs low, this is your time.

 April in Bali